the-collab-lab/career-lab-challenge-next/README.md

 https://www.artic.edu/iiif/2/{IMAGE_ID}/full/843,/0/default.jpg
 ```

 You should replace `{IMAGE_ID}` with an image ID from the data you retrieve from the `/artworks/search/` endpoint.
+The resulting URL allows you to show the image to users.
 For instance, you can view Georges Seurat’s _La grande jette_ at the following URL:

 ```
 https://www.artic.edu/iiif/2/1adf2696-8489-499b-cad2-821d7fde4b33/full/843,/0/default.jpg